 - Look at the following websites

-- (1) https://www.gov.uk/employing-staff This will inform you about your responsibilities when employing staff.
+- (1) Employing Staff - this will inform you about your responsibilities when employing assisstants.

-- (2) http://www.hmrc.gov.uk/payerti/employee-starting/status.htm This will give you additional information.
+- (2) Direct gov - will give you additional information.

 - You should also become familiar with the HMRC website as there are other requirements which HMRC need to ensure you are meeting, around employers’ responsibilities regarding Minimum Wage, Income Tax, National Insurance, whether an assistant can be considered as employed or self-employed etc.